tbanel/orgtblasciiplot/README.md

 - Make `C-c p` key-binding autoloaded
 - Added menu entry `Tbl > Column > Ascii plot`
 - Change key-binding from `C-c p` to `C-c " a`
+- This software is now part of Org Mode